vmstio/docs/content/rules/bridges.md

 ## Nostr

-Nostr is another decentralized and federate service that uses their own protocol instead of ActivityPub.
+Nostr is another decentralized and federated service that uses their own protocol instead of ActivityPub.

 At this time, we have defederated from the known Nostr bridges in operation, based on [Mostr](https://gitlab.com/soapbox-pub/mostr).